Mincka/nghttp2docker/README.md

 The most important settings are `backend` settings.
 The others are already documented in the full example and in the official documentation.
 You may have multiple lines for `backend`, one per IP address of your targets.

-You don't need to change `frontend` settings if you use Docker containers because the port mapping is done when you start the container.
+You don't need to change `frontend` settings if you use Docker images because the port mapping is done when you start the container.

 #### Back-end settings
 Add the original IP address for each targeted domain and subdomain.
 Wildcard is possible if IP address is the same but be careful for the proper syntax.